awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.consistency.md

 ### Consistency of Reads<a name="DAX.consistency.item-cache.reads"></a>

 With Amazon DynamoDB, the `GetItem` operation performs an eventually consistent read by default\.
-If you use `GetItem` with the DynamoDB client, and then attempt to read the same item immediately afterward, you might see the data as it appeared prior to the update\.
+If you use `UpdateItem` with the DynamoDB client, and then attempt to read the same item immediately afterward, you might see the data as it appeared prior to the update\.
 This is due to propagation delay across all of the DynamoDB storage locations\.
 Consistency is usually reached within seconds, so if you retry the read, you will likely see the updated item\.

 When you use `GetItem` with the DAX client, the operation proceeds as follows:

-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)
+![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/dax-item-cache.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)

 1. The DAX client issues a `GetItem` request\.
 DAX attempts to read the requested item from the item cache\.
 If the item is in the cache \(cache hit\), DAX returns it to the application\.